-These unadorned, gentle words match perfectly with the innocent tenderness of the music.
+These unadorned, gentle words match perfectly with the tender innocence of the music.

 Ifukube also wrote lyrics for the cue in which the inhabitants of Infant Island perform a ceremonial song and dance, Mahal Mothra, to bring about the birth of the two juvenile Mothras after their winged mother is defeated by Godzilla.
-These lyrics are also completely original, yet are not quite as idiomatic as The Sacred Fountain.
 Here are Ifukube's original lyrics (with several spelling mistakes, again likely made on purpose to aid the Japanese singers):

 corrected Tagolog lyrics are below followed by an English translation: